How Mileage Affects Car Insurance Rates

 HOW DO INSURERS VERIFY YOUR MILEAGE?

-Insurers verify your mileage in a few ways:
+Insurers verify your mileage through a few channels:

 • Odometer readings submitted at sign-up, renewal or after a claim